 \ignore{ \aggelos{XXX TO DISCUSS XXX} {\bf Proof of routing.} When a client delivers a non-measurement packet to a gateway, it may elect to open it later to challenge the gateway.
 To make this work, the gateway issues a signature to the client on each non-measurement packet as ``promise to forward.''
 At the end of the epoch, the client can open the packet revealing the VRF values $r_\mathsf{type}, r_\mathsf{pkt}, r_\mathsf{exit}$ and the associated proofs.
 Once the packet is opened it can be traced in the Bloom filters of all nodes.
 As in the case of a measurement packet this opening requires \aggelos{388 bytes + the packet + the signature} assuming Ed25519. \aggelos{There is an easy framing attack against this approach, where a client and a first layer mix-node can frame the gateway.} }

+We next illustrate how these adjustments to the link estimation protocol of Section~\ref{link-reliability-honest} mitigate all attacks in our threat model.
-{\bf Analysis.} Given the above, the protocol augmented with VRF-based routing is extended by having gateways broadcast proofs of no-skipping, ensuring that all measurement packets are accounted for.

-The first key observation is that conditioning on a legitimate packet being sent by the entry gateway, we obtain a coin flip with probability $p_\mathsf{lot}$ for sending a measurement packet.
-Due to gateways being utility maximizers observe that the total number of announced packets sent by gateway $g$, $S_g = \sum_{c} s_{(c,g)}$ would be at least as large as the actual number of packets sent.
+{\bf Analysis.} The protocol augmented with VRF-based routing is also extended by having gateways broadcast proofs of no-skipping (as a second part of step B.3 in Fig.~\ref{fig:overall-system}), ensuring that (almost) all measurement packets are accounted for.
+The first key observation is that, conditional on a legitimate packet being sent by a gateway, we obtain a coin flip with probability $p_\mathsf{lot}$ for sending a measurement packet.
+Due to gateways being utility-maximizers, observe that the total number of announced packets sent by gateway $g$, $S_g = \sum_{c} s_{(c,g)}$, is at least as large as the actual number of packets sent.

 We next require that entry gateways open all the measurement packets in the announced ranges for each credential.
 Due to the proof of no skipping, any gateway that does not want to get caught lying must open all the measurement packets in the range for each credential it announced.
-Moreover, note that if there is a credential that is misreported to have been used less than in reality, e.g., the declared $s_{(c,g)}$ is smaller than the actual $s^\mathsf{a}_{(c,g)}$, then there should be another credential $c'$ that compensates for it by the same gateway, i.e., it holds $s^\mathsf{a}_{(c',g)}<s_{(c',g)}$.
-It follows that for credential $c'$ there are measurement packets that have not been opened and hence this exposes the gateway $g$ who will be caught in the proof of no skipping for credential $c'$.

-Furthermore: (1) If measurement packets are not sent (despite being opened) this will reduce the reliability of the gateway, so a utility maximizing gateway will not perform this action.
-(2) If non-measurement legitimate packets are selectively not sent (despite having the opportunity to send them) there are two possibilities: (i) the non-measurement packets are simply dropped, in which case client satisfaction drops and thus the gateway will not prefer this strategy; (ii) a gateway that colludes with the client may substitute legitimate packets by illegitimate packets that carry the same payload --- this does not affect our estimation measurements that are only concerned with reliability of legitimate packets.
+Moreover, note that if there is a credential that is misreported to have been used less than in reality, e.g., the declared $s_{(c,g)}$ is smaller than the actual $s^\mathsf{a}_{(c,g)}$, then there must exist another credential $c'$ reported by the same gateway that compensates for it, i.e., such that $s^\mathsf{a}_{(c',g)}<s_{(c',g)}$.
+It follows that for credential $c'$ there are measurement packets that have not been opened --- thus exposing gateway $g$, who will be caught in the proof of no-skipping for credential $c'$.
+Furthermore: (1) If measurement packets are not sent (despite being opened), this will reduce the measured reliability of the gateway, so a utility-maximizing gateway will not perform this action.
+(2) If non-measurement legitimate packets are selectively not sent (despite having the opportunity to send them) there are two possibilities: (i) the non-measurement packets are simply dropped, in which case client satisfaction decreases and thus the gateway will not prefer this strategy; (ii) a gateway that colludes with the client may substitute legitimate packets by illegitimate packets that carry the same payload --- this does not affect our estimation, which is only concerned with the reliability of legitimate packets.